Ultimate Texas Sales Tax Guide

 - Motor vehicle parking and storage services

-- Nonresidential real property repair, restoration, or remodeling Services
+- Nonresidential real property repair, restoration, or remodeling services

-- Personal property maintenance, remodeling, or repair Services
+- Personal property maintenance, remodeling, or repair services

 - Personal services